amiteshore/dotfiles/README.md

 sudo usermod -aG docker <username>
 ```

-Start docker service and check if I can run `docker` commands without root user (may need to reboot).
+Start `docker.service` and check if I can run `docker` commands without root user (may need to reboot).